Wiltons World of Fly Fishing

 Fly fishing and New Zealand rivers have an international appeal.Our crystal clear waters, their remote often wilderness quality and of course fish, those large wild rainbow and browns that inhabit them draw anglers from around the world.
 Kia Ora, Welcome I'm Peter Wilton a fly fishing guide of twenty eight years, passionate angler of twenty more but most of all an advocate for New Zealand's beautiful wild places, namely ' Wild Fish in Wild Rivers ' This alone stands at the very heart of the New Zealand fly fishing experience.
 While travelling throughout our beautiful country it quickly becomes obvious that rivers dominate our landscape.
 Some carve their way through majestic gorges on their journey to the sea while others flow more sedately winding through hill country boarded by sheep farms and forest.
 All are unique in the fishing experience they offer the visiting angler but one aspect unites them making each visit truely memorable, they are all captivating, they draw you back time and time again to make that perfect cast in some perfect fern fringed pool. ' Welcome to my World '

-Our regions trout hatchery the Tongariro National Trout Centre based on the rivers banks in Turangi also celerbrates one hundred years since its beginnings in May 1926.
+Our regions trout hatchery the Tongariro National Trout Centre situated on the rivers banks in Turangi also celerbrates one hundred years since its beginnings in May 1926.
 The hatcheries humble beginnings and its early fishery managers could not have portrayed what a world wide success the Taupo fishery would become.

-I hope to see some of you out there on one of our Taupo rivers over the next few months maybe I'll just be browsing or wearing my Dept of Conservation uniform but I'll be sure to take a little time to have a chat and maybe give you some local tips on our Taupo fishing, ' Tight lines ' and have a great winter to all my readers, As a final thought before venturing of on your angling adventure, PLEASE ' CHECK, CLEAN and DRY ' all your fishing gear before entering Taupo waters.There are always new threats to our fresh water environments and fisheries out there, one presently being the discovery of Gold Clam in our Waikato River catchment, so lets all be vigilant, Cheers Peter.
-Click here to contact Taupo Fly Fishing Guide Peter Wilton for a day or half days fly fishing with a local Kiwi guide.
+I hope to see some of you out there on one of our Taupo rivers over the next few months maybe I'll just be browsing or wearing my Dept of Conservation uniform but I'll be sure to take a little time to have a chat and maybe give you some local tips on our Taupo fishing, ' Tight lines ' and have a great winter to all my readers, As a final thought before venturing off on your angling adventure, PLEASE ' CHECK, CLEAN and DRY ' all your fishing gear before entering Taupo waters.There are always new threats to our fresh water environments and fisheries out there, one presently being the discovery of Gold Clam in our regions Waikato River catchment, so lets all be vigilant and leave a legacy for others to enjoy,

 Wilton Fly Fishing Newsletter